ASCLS/CLMA/ASCP/AMT/AGT Legislative Symposium

 Whether an action benefits or adversely impacts the membership, seeking remedy from legislators typically takes the form of asking for support or opposition to bills before the House and Senate, or recommending that new laws be introduced.
 If the issue involves actions by regulatory agencies it is often helpful to enlist the support of Senators and Members of Congress who communicate these concerns to the agencies.
 Actions such as co-pay and competitive bidding models for lab have successfully been dealt with in that manner.
 Importantly, face-to-face meetings with key legislators and their staff create two-way communication links that are very important for subsequent interactions.

-The agenda of Leg.
-Day is always focused on current topics and is attentive to what business is foremost on Capitol Hill at that time.
+Stay up to date on the advocacy issues facing you and your laboratory through the Advocacy section of CLMA's website.
+The agenda of Leg Day is always focused on current topics and is attentive to what business is foremost on Capitol Hill at that time.
 The first day of the meeting is educational for the registrants; learning about the issues impacting the clinical laboratory and how to present the message to our members of Congress.
 The second day is reserved for Hill visits.
-See the 2017 Legislative Symposium Leave Behind here.
-This year’s primary issue facing the clinical laboratory is Section 216 of the Protecting Access to Medicare Act (PAMA) that requires the Center for Medicare and Medicaid Services (CMS) to calculate and establish a new Clinical Laboratory Fee Schedule (CLFS) based on private payer payment data submitted by “applicable labs”.
-LCRC committee members secured visits to disucss this issue with key members of Congress including:
+For more information and to register please visit the ASCLS Web site.